Sokoľany

 Sokoľany is a village and municipality in Košice-okolie District in the Košice Region of eastern Slovakia.
 Between 1961 and 1990, it was connected with its neighbouring village, Bočiar, forming the village of Hutníky.

 History

 Name

 The name likely comes from the word "sokol" (falcon), which is supported by documents as early as 1251 (villa Zocol).
 The village became Hungarianized and the name changed (e.g. Sokol, Zakul, Szakaly, Abaújszakaly).

 Geography

 The village lies in the south of the Košice basin on the Sokolianský potok.
 The cleared land is on the terrace plateau of the Hornád River, the western part on the alluvial cone of the Ida stream, deposited on Tertiary sediments.

-The municipality covers 385,82 hectares, of which 32,61 hectares are built-up.
-The built-up area is at an altitude of up to 300 m above sea level (specifically between 204 and 213 m above sea level) with a maximum slope of up to 8,5%.

 The territory lies in a continental climate zone characterized as warm, moderately humid, with cold winters.
 Annual rainfall 600 mm, moisture deficit 284 mm.
 Soil type is brown earth on loess and loess loams.

 Sokoliansky potok (brook)

 In the past it originated in Zlatá Idka, dividing Sokoľany into 2 sides, east and west (named Kis Szakaly and Nagy Szakaly on the cadastral map of 1869 (small and large Sokoľany) At that time it was much larger, in the meadow “Berek” south of the village it drove the Sokoliansky mill, and fed several manor ponds, which were owned by the local landowners.
 In 1868 was the mill dismantled and the ponds gradually dried up.